bhk/rio/concepts.md

 By default, Rio uses [applicative order ](https://en.wikipedia.org/wiki/Evaluation_strategy).
 Function arguments are evaluated before the function is called, and an assignment's value is evaluated before its body.
-(In reality, partial evaluation may actually be used, but the observed behavior should be semantically consistent with applicative order.)
+(In reality, early evaluation may change the *actual* order of evaluation, but the observed behavior will remain consistent with that of applicative order.)

 ### `defer EXPR`